 God will often allow trials in our lives to show us our need for Him.
 In this way, we can expect to encounter trials that we can’t handle apart from Him.

 And not only this, but we also exult in our tribulations, knowing that tribulation brings about perseverance; and perseverance, proven character; and proven character, hope; and hope does not disappoint, because the love of God has been poured out within our hearts through the Holy Spirit who was given to us. – Romans 5:3-5

 - Trials grant us the opportunity to experience true joy and peace from the Lord that is beyond our understanding.

 Consider it all joy, my brethren, when you encounter various trials, knowing that the testing of your faith produces endurance.
 And let endurance have its perfect result, so that you may be perfect and complete, lacking in nothing. – James 1:2-4

 - Perseverance through difficult times always brings great reward and spiritual blessing.

-Blessed is the one who perseveres under trial because, having stood the test, that person will receive the crown of life that the Lord has promised to those who love him. – James 1:12 (NIV)
+Blessed is a man who perseveres under trial; for once he has been approved, he will receive the crown of life which the Lord has promised to those who love Him. – James 1:12

 Trials come in all shapes and sizes.
 Maybe you’re dealing with the loss of a loved one.
 Or perhaps a chronic illness is weighing you down.
 Or if you’re like me, simple day-to-day stress tries to steal my joy.
 In every trial, God is faithful to help us endure.
 He comforts and strengthens us as we grow in our faith.